ariga/entcache/README.md

 ### Caching Levels

-`entcache` provides several builtin cache levels.
+`entcache` provides several builtin cache levels:

-**1\.** A `context.Context`-based level cache.
+1. A `context.Context`-based cache.
 Usually, attached to a request and does not work with other cache levels.
 It is used to eliminate duplicate queries that are executed by the same request.

-**2\.** A driver-based level cache used by the `ent.Client`.
+2. A driver-level cache used by the `ent.Client`.
 An application usually creates a driver per database, and therefore, we treat it as a process-level cache.

-**3\.** A remote-based level.
+3. A remote cache.
 For example, a Redis database that provides a persistence layer for storing and sharing cache entries between multiple processes.
 A remote cache layer is resistant to application deployment changes or failures, and allows reducing the number of identical queries executed on the database by different process.

-**4\.** A cache hierarchy, or multi-level cache allows structuring the cache in hierarchical way.
+4. A cache hierarchy, or multi-level cache allows structuring the cache in hierarchical way.
 The hierarchy of cache stores is mostly based on access speeds and cache sizes.
-For example, a 2-level cache that compounds from an LRU-cache in the application memory, and a remote-level cache backed by a Redis database.
+For example, a 2-level cache that composed from an LRU-cache in the application memory, and a remote-level cache backed by a Redis database.

 #### Context Level Cache

 The `ContextLevel` option configures the driver to work with a `context.Context` level cache.
-The context is usually attached to a request (e.g. `*http.Request`) and does not work with other cache levels.
+The context is usually attached to a request (e.g. `*http.Request`) and is not available in multi-level mode.
 When this option is used as a cache store, the attached `context.Context` carries an LRU cache (can be configured differently), and the driver stores and searches entries in the LRU cache when queries are executed.